CAN YOU PASS THE IRAN QUIZ?

 In 2012, Iran continued to rank in the “high human development category” of the Human Development Index.
 (Iran ranks better than Brazil and Turkey, two states often lauded by the mainstream media.) http://hdr.undp.org/en/statistics/

--Iran’s approach to science is also modern.
+-Iran’s achievements in science have been impressive and reflect the country’s rational leadership.
 Consider: “Which country’s scientific output rose 18-fold between 1996 and 2008, from 736 published papers to 13,238?
 The answer – Iran – might surprise many people, especially in the western nations used to leading science.
-Iran has the fastest rate of increase in scientific publication in the world.
-And if political relations between Iran and the US are strained, it seems that the two countries’ scientists are getting on fine: the number of collaborative papers between them rose almost fivefold from 388 to 1831 over the same period.” http://www.newscientist.com/article/dn20291-iran-is-top-of-the-world-in-science-growth.html http://www.scimagojr.com/countryrank.php?area=2200&category=0®ion=all&year=2010&order=it&min=0&min_type=i
+Iran [over those years had] the fastest rate of increase in scientific publication in the world.
+And if political relations between Iran and the US [have been] strained, it seems that the two countries’ scientists [were] getting on fine: the number of collaborative papers between them rose almost fivefold from 388 to 1831 over the same period.”

-11. Which two countries were responsible for orchestrating the 1953 overthrow of Iran’s populist government of democratically elected prime minister Mohammad Mossadegh, primarily because he introduced legislation that led to the nationalization of Iranian oil?
+13. Which two countries were responsible for orchestrating the 1953 overthrow of the democratically elected Prime Minister of Iran, Mohammad Mossadegh, primarily because he introduced legislation that led to the nationalization of Iranian oil?

-12. Who made the following address on March 17, 2000?
+14. Who stated the following on 17 March 2000?
 “In 1953 the United States played a significant role in orchestrating the overthrow of Iran’s popular prime minister, Mohammad Mossadegh.
 The Eisenhower administration believed its actions were justified for strategic reasons.
 But the coup was clearly a setback for Iran’s political development.
 And it is easy to see now why many Iranians continue to resent this intervention by America in their internal affairs.”

 -Few would “deny that the 1953 coup in Iran set off a series of unintended consequences.
 Its most direct result was to give Mohammad Reza Shah the chance to become dictator.
 He received enormous amounts of aid from the United States–more than $1 billion in the decade following the coup–but his oppressive rule turned Iranians against him.
 In 1979 their anger exploded in a shattering revolution led by Islamic fundamentalists.”

-When President Carter allowed the deposed Shah to enter the U.S., Iranian radicals, with “the blessing of their new leaders,…stormed the American embassy in Tehran and held fifty-two American diplomats hostage for more than fourteen months….The hostage-takers remembered that when the Shah fled into exile in 1953, CIA agents working at the American embassy had returned him to his throne.
+When President Carter allowed the deposed Shah to enter the US, Iranian radicals “stormed the American embassy in Tehran and held fifty-two American diplomats hostage for more than fourteen months….The hostage-takers remembered that when the Shah fled into exile in 1953, CIA agents working at the American embassy had returned him to his throne.
 Iranians feared that history was about to repeat itself.”
 They thus acted to prevent another coup.

 The Iranian Revolution and hostage episode “led the United States to support Iraq in its long and horrific war with Iran…Within Iran, it strengthened the most militant elements in the revolutionary coalition.”